Connect with us

 “Sobrang saya ko lang naibalik ko ‘yung team ko sa Finals; lalaban uli kami sa Finals.
 And sabi ko nga, ‘di ba, marami ‘yung ga-graduate sa team namin.
 Sabi ni Nickole, ‘Hindi ako magpapagawa ng bulaklak kasi kailangang manalo tayo diyan.
 Walang tatakbo; hindi pa tayo tatakbo.’
 So, parang ‘yon na ang naging motivation namin: hindi pa tayo tatakbo kasi wala tayong bulaklak,” she shared.

-The path to a fourth straight Finals was far from easy, and Valino believes the challenge might be a sign that hard work is required to finally claim a UAAP crown, the first since Season 70.
+The path to a fourth straight Finals was far from easy, and Valino believes the challenge might be a sign that more hard work is necessary to finally claim a UAAP crown, the first since Season 70.

 “Ito na ‘yon; kung hindi ngayon, kailan pa?
 Wala na, gagraduate na kami.
 So, siguro, maganda rin itong last game namin sa UST.
 May purpose si God kung bakit hindi niya ginawang madali ‘yung pagpasok namin sa Finals.
 So, siguro, ito na ‘yon.”